 Like any illusion, there is always something there that reminds us it’s not real.
 For motion picture, it’s the issue of a flickering shutter.

-For a really interesting techie deep-dove of how this works, and how the three-bladed shutter was developed, take a look at Bill Hammack’s (aka “engineerguy”) break down of how a 16mm film projector works above.
+For a really interesting techie deep-dive of how this works, and how the three-bladed shutter was developed, take a look at Bill Hammack’s (aka “engineerguy”) break down of how a 16mm film projector works above.
 A few other things on this particular subject:

 Flicker reminds us that what we’re watching isn’t real.